yuanzhou15/capstone-weather/Weekly-Reports/Satyam/Satyam_Week2_goals.md

 T. Time-bound:
 The deadline for this task is anticipated to be 9/18/2018.
 This task should be completed witih in 1 week.

+Smart Goal 2:

+S.Specific
+Install CUDA and Tensorflow on my Ubuntu machine.
+This will further allow me to work on the code independently without dealing with restrictions imposed on school servers

+M. Measaureable
+On succesful completion of the task I can run atleast generate one batch of test and train set.

+A. Achievable
+The web has full documenataion and cook books on how to install and run Tensorflow.
+Sami also has expereince running Tensorflow on his machine So I can reach out to him as well.

+R. Relevent
+In order to run the pix2pix and train the sateliite data on radar, I will need to have the prequisite libraries installed

+T. Time-bound:
+The deadline for this task is anticipated to be 9/18/2018.
+This task should be completed witih in 1 week.
+It is a realistic time to get started with tensorflow.

+Smart Goal 3:
+Read pix2pix paper: Image-to-Image Translation with Conditional Adversarial Networks by Phillip Isola et.al.